dojo4/policy/hr.md

 If for some reason you are a programmer without a Github account, please get one now.
 As a designer, it’s well worth considering getting one, as well.
 Please use Github to commit code on a daily basis.

 A note on our software development environment: Almost everyone at dojo4 touches code at some point, and people who touch code at dojo4 use a standardized coding environment.
 Individual environmental differences from the standard environment cannot be allowed to get in the way of work we do, so you should either be really good at managing your environment on your own time, or, better yet, use the same environment as the rest of us.
 We use OSX, generally; Github for source code management; RVM for Rails version management; Homebrew for OSX package management; and more.
 We don’t care what text editor you use.
 Ask us for help getting set up when you join the team.

-##Dropbox
-This system has yet to be perfected at dojo4.
-We keep lots of shared project files in a team Dropbox account, but have unfortunately yet to have made it consistent.
-The designers use it more effectively than anyone else, so if you are looking for particular assets, this is a good place to start.

 ##Sekrets
 All dojo4 credentials are kept in the dojo4LLC repository of https://sekrets.dojo4.com/.
 Please ask for the master password to get in.
 You should be able to find anything you need in sekrets.
 If you need to change or add any credentials for dojo4 or project operations, please be sure to record them in sekrets.
 Use judiciously and share only with other dojo4 employees.
 Any misuse of sekrets are grounds for immediate dismissal.